-Mr. Bachand was elected to the Québec National Assembly for Outremont on December 12, 2005 and reelected three times in 2007, 2008 and 2012.
-He was Minister of Economic Development, Innovation and Export Trade from February 2006 to June 2009, Minister of Tourism from April 2007 to December 2008, Minister responsible for the Montreal region from April 2007 to September 2012, Minister of Finance from April 2009 to September 2012 and Minister of Revenue from August 2010 to September 2012.
+Mr. Bachand was elected to the Québec National Assembly for Outremont on December 12, 2005.
+He was Minister of Economic Development, Innovation and Export Trade from February 2006 to June 2009, Minister of Tourism from April 2007 to December 2008, Minister responsible for the Montreal region from April 2007 to September 2012, Minister of Finance from April 2009 to September 2012 and Minister of Revenue from August 2010 to September 2013.
 He retired from political life on September 13, 2013.

-Mr. Bachand joined the firm Norton Rose Fulbright as a strategic advisor in January 2014.
-He has also been President of the Institut du Québec, a partnership between the Conference Board of Canada and HEC Montréal, since February 2014, Chairman of the Board of Tourisme Montréal since June 2014 and a member of the Board of Directors and the Risk Management Committee of National Bank of Canada since October 29, 2014.
+Mr. Bachand joined the firm Norton Rose Fulbright on January 20, 2014, as a strategic advisor.
+He has also been President of the Institut du Québec, a partnership between the Conference Board of Canada and HEC Montréal, since February 2014, Chairman of the Board of Tourisme Montréal since June 2014 and a member of the Board of Directors as well as the Risk Management Committee and the Conduct Review and Corporate Governance Committee of National Bank of Canada since October 29, 2014.